alexfalkowski/mist/README.md

 ### Marking Deployment

-At PINCHme we use an awesome tool called [newrelic](http://newrelic.com/).
+We use an awesome tool called [newrelic](http://newrelic.com/).
 When a deployment is finished we mark a deployment with newrelic.
 If you want as a release manager you can do that yourself.

     ./mist mark -s QA